C33011/JavaDecomp/README.md

 # Java Bytecode Explorer

-This is a tool I made to help understand Java bytecode better.
-It lets you look inside `.class` files, see what's going on under the hood, and even debug them step by step.
+This is a python program made to act as a decompiler and debugger for Java bytecode.
+It lets you open .class files to see how they are compiled, and see how the bytecode runs.

-## What It Does
+## Features

 - Opens `.class` files and shows you the Java source code inside
 - Shows you the actual bytecode instructions
 - Lets you debug through the code instruction by instruction
 - Has a nice file browser to find your class files
 - Shows how different classes are connected to each other

-## Why I Made This

-I was always curious about what happens to Java code after it's compiled.
-Sure, you can use tools like JD-GUI, but I wanted something that could also help me understand the bytecode better.
-Plus, it was a fun project to work on!

 ## Getting Started

 You'll need: